BS\Delta Es and BSDEs with non-Lipschitz drivers: Comparison, convergence and robustness: Convergence results for convex drivers

 \section{Convergence results for convex drivers}

-In this section we consider BS$\Delta$Es with drivers that are convex in $z$ and derive convergence results using dual representations.
-Solutions of BSDEs with convex drivers have a dual representation; for the case where $f$ does not depend on $y$, see for instance Theorem 7.4 in Barrieu and El Karoui (2009), Theorems 2.1--2.2 in Delbaen et al. (2009) or the discussion in Delbaen et al. (2008).
-Here we establish a dual representation for solutions of BS$\Delta$Es and use it to show convergence.
-We need the following assumption on the approximating processes $(W^N_t)$:\\[2mm] (W2) $\E{\Delta W^{N,k}_{t^N_i} \Delta W^{N,l}_{t^N_i}} = 0$ for all $N \in \mathbb{N}$, $i=1,\dots,i_N$, $k \neq l$ and
+In this section, we consider BS$\Delta$Es with drivers that are convex in $z$ and use convex duality to derive stronger convergence results than in Section~\ref{secconvergence}.
+For the case where $f$ does not depend on $y$ it has been shown in Barrieu and El Karoui \cite{2}, Delbaen \textit{et~al.}~\cite{14} and Delbaen \textit{et al.}~\cite{15} that BSDEs with convex drivers admit a convex dual representation.
+Here, we establish convex dual representations for solutions of BS$\Delta$Es and use them to show convergence.
+We need the following stronger version of condition (W1) on the approximating processes $W^N$: \begin{enumerate}[(W2)] \item[(W2)] ${\mathbb{E}} [\Delta W^{N,k}_{t^N_i} \Delta W^{N,l}_{t^N_i} ] = 0$ for all $N \in\mathbb{N}$, $i=1,\ldots,i_N$, $k \neq l$ and

-Note that this implies (W1) for all $q \in [1,2)$.
-In the following we assume that the drivers $f^N$ are convex in $z$ and define
+\end{enumerate} Note that this implies (W1) for all $q \in[1,2)$.
+In the following, we assume that the drivers $f^N$ are convex in $z$ and define